Circles and PiConic Sections

 To fix this, astronomers added Epicycles to their model of the solar system: planets move on a large circle around Earth, while simultaneously rotating on a smaller circle.
 While very complicated, this was the most widely accepted model of our universe for more than 1000 years:

-Over time, people realised that Earth was actually just one of many planets orbiting the sun (the Heliocentric model), but it wasn’t until 1609, that the astronomer
+Over time, people realised that Earth was just one of many planets orbiting the sun (the Heliocentric model), but it wasn’t until 1609, that the astronomer

 The sun is in one of the two focal points of these ellipses.
 The planets speed up as they get closer to the sun, and slow down as they move further away.